 2. Many lists leave out the best cards.
 Of course, it’s not practical to list every one of the thousands of great credit card options out there.
 But here, we’re really trying to distill it down to the best offers at the time of this writing.

-1. Chase Sapphire Preferred®
+3. Chase Sapphire Preferred® Card

-On an ongoing basis, the Chase Sapphire Preferred® offers 2 point per $1 spent on travel and dining at restaurants, and 1 point per $1 spent on all other categories.
+On an ongoing basis, the Chase Sapphire Preferred® Card offers 5x per $1 spent on travel when purchased through Chase Ultimate Rewards® and 3X points on dining at restaurants, and 1 point per $1 spent on all other categories.

-The card also offers no foreign transaction fees, and it’s chip enabled for more security and worldwide acceptance.
+The card also offers no foreign transaction fees, and it’s chip-enabled for more security and worldwide acceptance.

 The main drawback to this card is that it has a $95 annual fee.
 If you don't spend enough money on the card to out-earn that $95, then this card may not be worth your while.
 But if you want to reap excellent rewards on everyday spending, then this could be the rewards card for you.